Groninger Studentencorps Vindicat atque Polit: Controversy

 Vindicat has been involved in numerous incidents which have reached national news broadcasts.
 Most notably, in 1997 a hazing incident caused the death of 18-year-old Reinout Pfeiffer.
 The organisation had been warned to take measures, but in 2001, 2005 and 2016 hazing rituals caused further injuries, in addition to incidents of sexism in 2016 and 2017.
 It was also discovered Vindicat forced members to sign contracts that banned them from talking to the media.
 This led to new rules and guidelines with respect to hazing-related alcohol usage and reporting of incidents.

 In 2016 the Dutch minister of education Jet Bussemaker called the response from the University of Groningen to another hazing incident "completely insufficient", which resulted in a short-lived proposal to completely ban all hazing activities for all student societies in Groningen.
 In the evaluation a committee instituted by the University of Groningen called for 'large cultural changes'.

 After further accusations of disorderly behaviour in a restaurant, Vindicat's yearly subsidy from the University of Groningen was temporary suspended in September 2017.

 In March 2020, during the early stage of the COVID-19 pandemic, 900 members of Vindicat travelled to northern Italy for a ski vacation.
 During the trip the governmental covid travel safety advice changed to 'only if necessary'.
 The large perceived corona risk motivated the Party for Freedom to ask questions in the House of Representatives.
 The students had to return earlier after the trip received widespread national attention.

-In March 2023 two abused geese were rescued from a Vindicat house.
-The walls of the apartment were clad with nazi insignia.
+In March 2023 two geese were rescued from a Vindicat house.
+On one wall of the relevant room there was a spray painted swastika, adding to the controversy.